centrahq/api-documentation/pages/06.plugins/12.external-payment-plugin/docs.md

 Only one successful (success=true) authorization and one successful (success=true) capture is allowed per order.
 [/notice-box]

 ## Captures and refunds:

 Captures and refunds should be done manually in your PSP dashboard.

-Captures and refunds triggered by Order API or AMS are forbidden for orders paid with External Payment Plugin and will result in following errors:
+Captures and refunds triggered by Order API or AMS are forbidden for orders paid with External Payment Plugin and will result in following error:

 ![img.png](external-payment-plugin-capture-error.png)

 - Capturing shipments or trying to create refund via creating return in Order API are also not allowed for orders paid with External Payment Plugin:

-example response:
 ```json
 {
     "status": "no",